Bottled at the Source

 We have carefully selected each of our spring sources because they are hydraulically connected to high-quality ground water sources (aquifer), located in naturally protected and remote areas.
 The pristine and protected ecological environments and unique geology surrounding where our spring sources are located produce the finest tasting water in the world – naturally.
 As an added measure of protection, we purchase land around our sources to protect our spring water from any possible harmful impact from manmade activities.

 Unlike many other major water brands, we never blend our spring water with waters trucked from other locations.
 When you drink CRYSTAL GEYSER® ALPINE SPRING WATER®, you can be certain that the water you’re drinking comes from one location.
-Our spring sources are right there on each label—near Mt.
-Shasta and Sierra Nevada in California; by The Cherokee National Forest of Tennessee; near the Ossipee Mountains in Moultonborough, New Hampshire; in the Blue Ridge Mountains in Salem, South Carolina and the near Ouachita Mountain Range of Black Springs Arkansas.
+Our spring sources are right there on each label - near Olancha Peak, in the Sierra Nevada; near Mt.
+Shasta in Weed, California; near the mountains in the Cherokee National Forest in Benton, Tennessee; near the Blue Ridge Mountains in Salem, South Carolina; near the Ossipee Mountains of Moultonborough, New Hampshire, Ouachita Mountain range of Norman, Arkansas and near the Adirondack Park of Johnstown, New York.